Prepare your thesis and submission paperwork

 A thesis by publication may include relevant papers, such as conference presentations, which have been published, accepted, submitted or prepared for publication for which at least half of the research has been undertaken during your enrolment.
 The papers must form a coherent and integrated body of work, which focusses on a single thesis project or set of related questions or propositions.
 The papers are one part of the thesis, rather than a separate component or appendix.

 In addition, section 1.6.55 of the Research Training Program (RTP) Guidelines sets out the requirement that the Commonwealth's contribution is acknowledged in research publications by RTP students where related to a research project.
+The acknowledgement must include mention of the student's support through an 'Australian Government Research Training Program Scholarship'.
+An example acknowledgement statement would be: "This research is supported by an Australian Government Research Training Program (RTP) Scholarship."

 If you are including a creative component, you must specify its size in relation to the critical component.
 Creative components must be submitted in a form which enables further examination/re-examination and allows for Library deposit.